Founder, Kitts Underwear

 The Cornish Cutting Garden

-Clare Webb is a fellow of Cornwall SSE's Third Cohort and has had a remarkable journey to date.
+Clare Webb is a fellow of SSE Cornwall's Third Cohort and has had a remarkable journey to date.
 Clare is a regular witness on our programmes.

 Award winning service for young people with Autism & ADHD